IND Eighth Avenue Line: Later years

 In 1953, the platforms were lengthened at Spring Street and Canal Street to 660 feet to allow E trains to run eleven-car trains.
 The E began running eleven-car trains during rush hours on September 8, 1953.
 The extra train car increased the total carrying capacity by 4,000 passengers.
 The lengthening project cost $400,000.

-On March 23, 1970, southbound E trains, during rush hours, began stopping at the lower level of the 42nd Street–Port Authority Bus Terminal station.
+Southbound E trains began stopping at the lower level of the 42nd Street station during rush hours on March 23, 1970, to reduce delays by relieving congestion on the station's platforms.

 On August 28, 1977, late night AA service was eliminated.
 The A began making local stops in Manhattan during late nights, when the AA was not running.
 On May 6, 1985, the IND practice of using double letters to indicate local service was discontinued.
 The AA was renamed the K and rush hour CC service was renamed C. This change was not officially reflected in schedules until May 24, 1987.

 On December 10, 1988, the K designation was discontinued and merged into the C, which now ran at all times except late nights.
 The C ran from Bedford Park Boulevard to Rockaway Park during rush hours, 145th Street to Euclid Avenue during middays, and from 145th Street to World Trade Center during evenings and weekends.
 The A now ran express in Brooklyn during middays, and the B was extended to 168th Street during middays and early evenings.

+On September 3, 1989, a water main lined with asbestos in the vicinity of 53rd Street and Eighth Avenue broke and caused major disruptions to service between 59th Street–Columbus Circle and 34th Street–Penn Station due to the tunnels becoming flooded with water and asbestos.
+A and C trains originated and terminated at 34th Street instead of their normal northern terminals, and E trains were rerouted via Sixth Avenue in both directions; the 50th, 42nd and 23rd Street stations were closed while the cleanup process was underway.
+Full service was restored on October 1.

 On May 29, 1994, weekend C service between 7 a.m. and 11 p.m. was extended to 168th Street to allow A trains to run express.
 Beginning April 30, 1995, C service was extended to 168th Street during middays as construction on the Manhattan Bridge cut B service from Manhattan.
 On November 11, 1995, midday service was cut back to 145th Street after B service to 168th Street was restored.
 The change was made to reduce crowding on the C and to reduce passenger confusion about the C's route.